ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

         - Remove all ":8443" from the existing URL (such port is not used anymore)
       ```

-2. Restart Jetty to apply changes:
+2. Restart Jetty to apply the changes:
    * `systemctl restart jetty.service`

-3. Obtain your IdP metadata on:
+3. Verify your IdP metadata on:
    *  `https://idp.example.org/idp/shibboleth`

-### Register the IdP on the Federation
+### (ONLY FOR IDEM Federation members) Register the IdP on the Federation

 1. Register you IdP metadata on IDEM Entity Registry (your entity have to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
    * `https://registry.idem.garr.it/`